 Screening candidates for the ability to absorb and assimilate information quickly can be difficult.
 But, there are still some questions that you can use to gain a better understanding of the potential hire’s capabilities:

-- Ask the candidate to describe a time when he or she had to learn a new product or service in a short period of time.
+- Ask the candidate to describe a time when he or she had to learn a new product or service in a short time.

 - Ask the candidate how they learn, and what techniques they use to absorb new information quickly.